 What the Market Leader Effect Means for You

-So some of you may be going, “Oh great, the market leader has already been set for each industry.
+Some of you may be going, “Oh great, the market leader has already been set for each industry.
 It’s impossible to make my mark now.”

 Hold your self-defeating horse right there.
 Sure, it is true that unless you’re in a new industry, market leaders have probably already been defined.
 However, even if you are entering a new industry, it doesn’t mean things will be easy.
 There’ll still be intense competition; if anything, there’ll be more issues as you’ve to deal with resisting mindsets, educating the market, regulation issues, etc. that would usually be taken care of in an existing industry (by current players).